lcnunes09/lcnunes09/README.md

 🖥️ I´m currently working at ThoughtWorks, as a Business Analyst (since 2016).
 However, as I have some personal projects to work on having the purpose of changing lifes, as well as I enjoy being a developer, I'm learning React and Node to complement my background of HTML, CSS and Javascript.
 Out of curiosity, I used to be a PHP developer for years!
 Also, I've been working on IT Industry since 2007.

-🐢 Right now, I feel I'm a little turtle that will soon became a dragon! 🐉

 🏅 I was part of two Hackathons in 2020: MegaHack and TecBan.
 Soon, I will be joining the Mega Hack Women!

 👯 As I love learning new things, I'm looking for someone to work together in different projects and share ideias!